Black Hole Search by Scattered Agents in Dynamic Rings: Introduction

 The only works studying \BHS in dynamic graph are \cite{DiFPS25} and \cite{FlKMS12}. \cite{FlKMS12} is on the black hole search in {\em carrier graphs}, a particular class of periodic temporal graphs defined by circular intersecting routes of public carriers, where the stops are the nodes of the graph and the agents can board and disembark from a carrier at any stop.

-In \cite{DiFPS25}, the authors study the \BHS in the same setting of this paper: 1-interval connected ring with a single \BH. \cite{DiFPS25} shows that three agents are necessary to find the \BH (in the static case two agents are enough to explore arbitrary known graphs \cite{CzKMP06}), and it presents optimal algorithms to find the \BH with three agents.
-Moreover, if agents can communicate only when they are on the same node, the authors show that \BHS can be solved in ${\Theta}(n^2)$ moves and rounds.
-Finally, if agents can use pebbles, they show an improved algorithm that finds the \BH in ${\Theta}(n^{1.5})$ moves and rounds.
+In~\cite{DiFPS25}, the authors study the same dynamic-ring model but with initially co-located agents.
+They show that three agents are necessary to solve \BHS\ and give optimal algorithms using three agents (in a static graph, two agents suffice to explore any known graph \cite{CzKMP06}).
+With communication only between co-located agents, their algorithm uses \(\Theta(n^2)\) moves and rounds; with pebbles, it uses \(\Theta(n^{1.5})\) moves and rounds.

-In both studies, the agents are assumed to be initially {\em colocated}, i.e. to start from the same safe node.
+In both studies, the agents are assumed to be initially {\em co-located}, i.e., to start from the same node, which is guaranteed not to be the \BH.
 To the best of our knowledge, no study considers the case of scattered agents.